ASSERT-KTH/sorald/docs/CONTRIBUTING.md

 As soon as you have created a skeleton for the processor, with the `ProcessorAnnotation` properly filled in, you should update the `Processors` class.
-You do this by running the main method of `sorald.annotations.ProcessorsClassGenerator`, which you can either do with your favorite IDE, or by running the following shell commands in `bash`:
+You do this by running the main method of `sorald.CodeGenerator`, which you can either do with your favorite IDE, or by running the following shell commands in `bash`:

 ```bash
 $ mvn clean compile dependency:build-classpath -Dmdep.outputFile=cp.txt